1950s-1960s

 Bhelpuri

 A collection of short stories from Inklinks women writers from Bangalore.
 Foreword by Shashi Deshpande.
-Launched at the British Library, Bangalore and unveiled by professor Malathi Rao.
+Launched at the British Library in Bangalore and unveiled by professor Malathi Rao.

 Songbyrde Publications, 2009